yuwei2010/PocketFlow/docs/flow.md

 A **Flow** can act like a Node, which enables powerful composition patterns.
 This means you can:

-1. Use a flow as a node within another flow's transitions
+1. Use a Flow as a Node within another Flow's transitions.
-2. Combine multiple smaller flows into a larger pipeline
+2. Combine multiple smaller Flows into a larger Flow for reuse.
-3. Create reusable flow components
+3. Node `params` will be a merging of **all** parents' `params`.

 ### Basic Flow Nesting